bwagner77/docs-test/function/examples-azure-sql-connection.md

 ---
 layout: default
-title: Connect to Azure SQL database
+title: Connect to Azure SQL
 parent: Code Examples
 grand_parent: Functions
-nav_order: 1
+nav_order: 2
 ---

-# Connect to Azure SQL database using SQL authentication
+# Connect to an Azure SQL database using SQL authentication
 {: .no_toc }

 This tutorial describes how to connect to an Azure SQL database from